A bit about Water Taps, Mixers and Accessories for your Kitchen and Bathroom

 - Kitchen Mixer - There are several variation for Kitchen Mixer such as Extended Spout, Single Lever Pull-out and Goose neck spout.
 Essentially, they're used in the kitchen to wash dishes and foods.
 Different designs are choosed based on yor preferences and styles, for instances, Extended spout is more or less like a larger version of Basin mixer with extended spout, Pull-out is the version where the user can extend the spout granting more flexibility and Goose neck is the common Sink mixer's look with long neck for the spout.

-Brands like Senna and Paffoni deliver high quality and exclusive styling Faucets and Mixers without sacrificing function.
+Brands like Senna, Paffoni, & Grohe deliver high quality and exclusive styling Faucets and Mixers without sacrificing function.
 Choose from a great arrays of Taps and Mixer that fits your concept and styles.